Find Archival Collections

 What Is Archival Description?

 Archival description is the language used to describe archival material in a finding aid and for digitized archival items.
 Finding aids and digitized archival material represent the holdings of a repository and are written by archivists or staff while processing or digitizing a collection.
 The goal of archival description is to document the contents of a collection or a portion of a collection thereby facilitating access.
 For access to our finding aids, please visit https://archives.tulane.edu/.
-If you encounter harmful or non-inclusive language in archival description, please contact us at specialcollections@tulane.edu.
+If you encounter harmful or non-inclusive language in archival description, please fill out this feedback form at the following link: https://airtable.com/apprTCrsONCaWfzsx/shrf0BcjYUKoEiwSF.

 Acknowledgment